abbeyperini/abbeyperini.github.io/README.md

 Screenshot of homepage:
 ![Screenshot of homepage](current_home.png)

-Will test keyboard/screenreader navigation soon.
+Will test screenreader navigation soon.